tomtruitt/docs.erisindustries.com/tutorials/getting-started.md

 We distribute binaries via our [Github Releases Page](https://github.com/eris-ltd/eris-cli/releases).
 You will simply need to download the proper zip or tarball for your architecture and then extract that into a place in your `PATH`.

-### apt-get installation
+### Debian Package Installation

-We have (beta) `apt-get` support for most current versions of Debain and Ubuntu.
+We have (beta) `apt-get` support for most current versions of Debian and Ubuntu.
 If you wish to use apt-get to install `eris` then you will simply perform the following:

 ```bash
 sudo apt-key adv --keyserver hkp://pool.sks-keyservers.net --recv-keys DDA1D0AB
 sudo su -c "echo deb https://apt.eris.industries DIST main > /etc/apt/sources.list.d/eris.list"
 ```

-**Note** in the above command you **must** replace `DIST` with the distribution codename for your version of Debian or Ubuntu (vivid, trusty, jessie, etc.).
+**Note** in the above command you have to replace `DIST` with the distribution codename for your version of Debian or Ubuntu (`vivid`, `trusty`, `jessie`, etc.).
 We intend to make this easier in coming releases.
 We do not use the major-minor distribution pattern (e.g., `ubuntu-trusty`) as Docker does, but rather we just use (`trusty`) as the DIST codename.

 Once the apt repository is added to your sources then: